Frequency Detection and Change Point Estimation for Time Series of Complex Oscillation: Theoretical results

-where $\cov(A)$ denotes the covariance matrix of $A$, and for a matrix $D$, $D_{ij}$ denotes the entry of $D$ at its $i$-th row and $j$-th column.
-Now we are ready to present the first main theorem of our findings. \begin{theorem} Suppose Assumptions \ref{assumption1}-\ref{assumption7} in Section \ref{Section:AppenC} of the supplementary material hold true and $\mu_{i,n}=f(i/n)$ in \eqref{eq:mean}.
-Further assume that
+where $\cov(A)$ denotes the covariance matrix of a random vector $A$, and for a matrix $D$, $D_{ij}$ denotes the entry of $D$ at its $i$-th row and $j$-th column.
+Now we are ready to present the first main theorem.